Palash90/site-assets/target/blogs/setting-up-a-site/part-4.md

 ## The Typography
 When it comes to UI, there are many things that matter.
 One such element is typography.
 Till this point, the site used whatever default Bootstrap came up with.

-But while going theough the section on typography, I got to know about different type of fonta and how to use them effectively.
+But while going theough the section on typography, I got to know about different type of fonts and how to use them effectively.
 I again started mixing fonts from different types.
 Some were good, some bad and some really ugly.

 Finally playing with different fonts for a day, I fixed with most widely used `Merriweather`, `Lora`, `Roboto` and `Open Sans`.
 The site uses combinations of these in different type of contents.